taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 const ConnectedTodoCreate = connect(null, mapDispatchToPropsCreate)(TodoCreate);
 ~~~~~~~~

 It uses the `mapDispatchToPropsCreate()` function to get access to the dispatch method of the Redux store.
-The `doAddTodo()` action creator takes the name of the todo item, coming from the `TodoCreate` component, and generates an unique identifier with the `uuid()` function.
+The `doAddTodo()` action creator takes the name of the todo item, coming from the `TodoCreate` component, and generates a unique identifier with the `uuid()` function.
 The `uuid()` function is a neat little helper function that comes from the [uuid](https://github.com/kelektiv/node-uuid) library.
 You have to install it and import it to your Todo application:

 {title="Command Line",lang="text"}
 ~~~~~~~~